We'd like your feedback

 Below are the locations for where you can take part in the trial.
 Please note that not all sites may be open.

-The study is sponsored by University of Exeter and funded by GaitQ company.
+The study is sponsored by University of Exeter and is in collaboration with GaitQ company.

 Your feedback is important to us.
 It will help us improve the quality of the study information on this site.
 Please answer both questions.